Horizon Nuclear Power, Japan Atomic Power Company and Hitachi Sign Co-operation deal on Nuclear New Build Project

 Source: Hitachi, Ltd.

-Sectors: Water, Design Process, Logistics & Supply Chain, Enterprise IT, Automotive, Energy, Aerospace/Defence
+Sectors: Water, Design Process, Logistics & Supply Chain, Cloud & Enterprise, Automotive, Energy, Alternatives, Aerospace & Defence

 Copyright ©2023 ACN Newswire.
 All rights reserved.
 A division of Asia Corporate News Network.